Richard Walters (singer-songwriter)

-Richard Walters is an English singer, songwriter and multi-instrumentalist.
+Richard Walters (born 1982) is an English singer, songwriter and multi-instrumentalist.
 He was born in Oxford.
+Walters received a Grammy nomination in November 2023 for his vocal performance, songwriting and production work on the Kx5 album, nominated for Best Dance/Electronic Music Album.

 Career

-Walters fronted a number of bands in his teens before signing to Warner Chappell Music Publishing as frontman of Theremin in 2001.
+Walters was brought up in Oxfordshire and fronted a number of bands in his teens before signing to Warner Chappell Music Publishing as frontman of Theremin in 2001.
 The band released one double A-side single—"In the Barn/Minor Planets"—through Oxford 'singles club' label Shifty Disco in 2001, before disbanding in late 2002.
 Walters was then taken on as a solo artist by both Warner Chappell Music and Radiohead's Courtyard Management in 2003, recording the Umbrella Songs EP at the companies' Oxfordshire studios in 2004.
-The EP gained critical support on both sides of the Atlantic, catching the ear of KCRW presenter Nic Harcourt, who repeatedly played tracks from the EP on his Morning Becomes Eclectic show.
+The EP gained support on both sides of the Atlantic, catching the ear of KCRW presenter Nic Harcourt, who repeatedly played tracks from the EP on his Morning Becomes Eclectic show.
 "All at Sea", a short 2-minute piano-led track from the EP, was used in a closing scene of American television show CSI: Miami in 2005.

-Walters was diagnosed with epilepsy in 2005 and took a break from writing and recording.
+Walters was diagnosed with epilepsy in 2005 and took a short break from writing and recording around this time.
 He eventually returned to the studio in 2006 and released the resulting Guy Sigsworth (Frou Frou, Madonna, Björk) produced Pilotlights EP in 2007 on British label Big Scary Monsters.

-Releases
+Solo Releases

-2008–2011: The Animal and Pacing
+2008 - 2011: The Animal and Pacing

 Walters signed with London record label Kartel in 2008, putting out several singles before releasing the (partly) David Kosten produced album The Animal in 2009.
 The album was met with critical acclaim and strong radio support in the United Kingdom, with several songs being placed in prominent American television shows including So You Think You Can Dance? and Grey's Anatomy.
 Chrysalis Music Publishing signed Walters in early 2010.
 Walters moved to Paris around this time.

-In late summer 2010 Walters began writing with songwriter, producer and Britpop guitarist Bernard Butler (notable for co-writing the first two albums by Suede and his work with Duffy) and The Cranberries guitarist Noel Hogan, the result was the 10-track album 'Pacing' released in spring 2011.
-The album, a guitar heavy record, was a departure from Walters' signature ethereal sound and received mixed reviews.
+In late summer 2010, Walters began writing with songwriter, producer and Britpop guitarist Bernard Butler (notable for co-writing the first two albums by Suede and his work with Duffy) and The Cranberries guitarist Noel Hogan, the result was the 10-track album 'Pacing' released in spring 2011 via Kartel.

-2011–2013: Young Trees, Regret Less and Two Birds
+2011 - 2013: Young Trees, Regret Less and Two Birds

 Moving back to the United Kingdom in early 2011, Walters began writing new songs, self-releasing a download-only EP of 'sketches' in December 2011 entitled Young Trees.
 A full-length album, Regret Less, was released in October 2012.
 The album received critical praise throughout Europe and a number of songs from the album (and EP) were placed on American TV shows including Revenge, Criminal Minds and Private Practice.
 Walters toured extensively in support of the album.

 In August 2013, Walters released a new four track EP, Two Birds.

-In late 2015 Walters recorded a cover of the Peter, Bjorn & John song 'Young Folks', which featured in the Christmas advertising campaign for Polish soft drinks brand Tymbark.
+In late 2015, Walters recorded a cover of the Peter, Bjorn & John song 'Young Folks', which featured in the Christmas advertising campaign for Polish soft drinks brand Tymbark.